Confluent for Kubernetes Release Notes¶

 - Configures Basic authentication for Confluent services REST endpoints.

-- CFK 2.0 supports deploying Confluent Platform 6.0 and 6.1.
+- CFK 2.0.x supports deploying Confluent Platform 6.0 and 6.1.

-- CFK 2.0 supports deploying on Kubernetes 1.15 through 1.20.
+- CFK 2.0.x supports deploying on Kubernetes 1.15 through 1.20.

 If you are using Confluent Operator 1.6 or 1.7, and running Confluent Platform 6.0 or 6.1, you can use the migration automation scripts to migrate to CFK 2.0.x.

 If ksqlDB REST endpoint is using the auto-generated certificates, the ksqlDB deployment that points to Confluent Cloud requires to trust the Let’s Encrypt CA.

 For this to work, you must provide a CA bundle through

 When deploying Schema Registry and Kafka CRs simultaneously, Schema Registry could fail because it cannot create topics with a replication factor of 3.
 This is because the Kafka brokers have not fully started.

 The workaround is to delete the Schema Registry deployment and re-deploy once Kafka is fully up.

 When deploying a RBAC-enabled Kafka cluster in the centralized mode, where another “secondary” Kafka is being used to store RBAC metadata, an error, “License Topic could not be created”, may return on the secondary Kafka cluster.

 With Confluent Platform 6.1.1 version, you cannot enable basic authentication for ksqlDB REST interface.
 There is no workaround for this.

 Known gaps from Confluent Platform 6.1¶

-CFK 2.0.1 does not support the following Confluent Platform 6.1 functionality:
+CFK 2.0.0 does not support the following Confluent Platform 6.1 functionality:

 Kafka authentication mechanisms: Kerberos and SASL/Scram